pixfid/luft/README.md

 2. Show download progress
 3. Verify the database by loading it
 4. Display version and date information
+5. Automatically create a cache file for faster subsequent loads

 **Sources (in order of priority):**
 - https://usb-ids.gowly.com/usb.ids